 CL is transmitted through the bite of an infected female phlebotomine sand fly.
 CL also can occur after accidental occupational (laboratory) exposures to Leishmania parasites.

 In the Old World (Eastern Hemisphere), CL is found in parts of the Middle East, Asia (particularly southwest and central Asia), Africa (particularly the tropical region and North Africa), and southern Europe.
 In the New World (Western Hemisphere), CL is found in parts of Mexico, Central America, and South America.
 Occasional cases have been reported in Texas and Oklahoma.
 CL is not found in Chile, Uruguay, or Canada.
 Overall, CL is found in focal areas of >90 countries.
-Most (up to 90%) of the world’s cases of CL occur in only a few of those countries: Afghanistan, Algeria, Iran, Iraq, Saudi Arabia, and Syria in the Old World; and Bolivia, Brazil, Colombia, Nicaragua, and Peru in the New World.

 The geographic distribution of cases of CL evaluated in countries such as the United States reflects travel and immigration patterns.
 More than 75% of the cases diagnosed in US civilians have been acquired in Latin America, including popular tourist destinations such as Costa Rica.
 Cases in US service personnel have reflected military activities (such as in Afghanistan and Iraq).
 CL is usually more common in rural than urban areas, but it is found in some periurban and urban areas (such as in Kabul, Afghanistan).
 The ecologic settings range from rainforests to arid regions.